php-amqplib/RabbitMqBundle/README.md

     $ ./app/console rabbitmq:consumer -m 50 upload_picture

 What does this mean?
 We are executing the __upload\_picture__ consumer telling it to consume only 50 messages.
-Every time the consumer receives a message from the server, it will execute the configured callback.
+Every time the consumer receives a message from the server, it will execute the configured callback passing the AMQP message as an instance of the `PhpAmqpLib\Message\AMQPMessage` class.
+The message body can be obtained by calling `$msg->body`.
 By default the consumer will process messages in an __endless loop__ for some definition of _endless_.

 ### Callbacks ###